7Block Labs

 • Revenue protection

-Instrument these KPIs from day one; we ship dashboards and export hooks as part of blockchain integration.
+Make sure to start tracking these KPIs from day one.
+We’ll provide you with dashboards and export hooks as part of our blockchain integration services.

 Brief, in‑depth technical notes (because details matter)

 • Why SIWE at the gate?
-It’s a standard, human‑readable message with nonce/expiry, resistant to replay; the verifier only needs the signer’s public key and the token’s current ownership—no proprietary barcode SDK. (eips.ethereum.org)
+It's all about simplifying things with a standard, human-readable message that has a nonce and an expiry, making it tough for replay attacks to get a foothold.
+The verifier just needs the signer's public key and to confirm the current ownership of the token--no need for any fancy, proprietary barcode SDK. (eips.ethereum.org)

-• Why we still integrate Queue‑it/Akamai?
-ZK human proofs aren’t a silver bullet; you still need runtime defenses against solver farms and HTTP‑level emulation at onsale scale.
-The two layers complement each other. (queue-it.com)
+• So, why are we still using Queue-it/Akamai?
+Well, ZK human proofs aren't a one-size-fits-all solution; you still need robust protections against those pesky solver farms and HTTP-level emulation when things kick off.
+These two layers really complement each other to help keep everything secure. (queue-it.com)

 Exactly what you get with 7Block Labs

-• ZK identity flows built on VC 2.0 with revocation, status lists, and issuer plug‑ins. (w3.org)
+• Take a look at our ZK identity flows built on VC 2.0, featuring revocation, status lists, and some handy issuer plug-ins.
+You can check out the details here: (w3.org).

-• A single accountable partner spanning build + audit + integration: start with custom blockchain development services, add web3 development services, and wrap with security audit services.
+• And if you're after a seamless experience, we offer a single accountable partner who can handle everything from build to audit to integration: you can kick things off with our custom blockchain development services, add in our web3 development services, and wrap it all up with our security audit services.

 Closing risk check